Iowa High School Hockey League/Midwest High School Hockey League

 Varsity All-League | Varsity Tournament MVP | Varsity Coach-of-the-Year | Nationals Timeline

-USA Hockey High School Division II National Championships
+USA Hockey High School Division I & II National Championships

 MHSHL TIMELINE

-The USA Hockey High School Division II National Championships began in 2010.
-The Midwest High School Hockey League has sent a least one representative team each year.
+The USA Hockey High School National Championships began in 2010.
+The Midwest High School Hockey League has sent at least one representative team each year.

 Teams qualify for the event by finishing highest in the MHSHL regular-season standings from their respective state within the Midwest Amateur Hockey Association Affiliate.
 In some cases the tournament organizers extend additional invitations to fill the 16-team field.

-A total of 16 teams from affiliates around the country are divided into four divisions, with four teams each.
-Teams play three games within its divison.
-The top two teams in each division after pool play advance to the quarterfinals.
+A total of 16 teams from affiliates around the country are divided into four pools, with four teams each.
+Teams play three games within its pool.
+The top two teams in each pool after pool play advance to the quarterfinals.
 Winners of quarterfinal matches move on to the semifinals where winners advance to the championship game.

 2024: West Chester, Pennsylvania - March 20-24